stackabletech/stackablectl/README.md

 ```

 ### Stack
-The Stack contains all the third party (data) products we are offering.
-Third party products like MinIO, Prometheus and Grafana are also included here.
+A Stack contains data products that are managed by Stackable operators.
+Additional products like MinIO, Prometheus and Grafana can also be included.

 If you deploy a Stack with `stackablectl` it will automatically install the needed operators layer.
 For this to work you also need to include the `operators.yaml` in your stack.